snapenv/snap-saas-base/README.md

 ## Using

-To add and install this package as a dependency of your project, run `poetry add snap-saas-base`.
+_Python package_: To add and install this package as a dependency of your project, run `poetry add snap-saas-base`.

 ## Contributing